About our Private and Group Lessons at GISC

 The Matching Question

 We always try to match up the children by level and age first.
-In a perfect world, the children know and like each other, and are equally exited about learning how to play piano, and they also develop at the same pace.
-But because of scheduling problems, the reality may look a lot different.
+In a perfect world, the children know and like each other, and are equally exited about learning how to play piano, and yes – they also develop at the same pace.

-The good news is, that it doesn’t really matter two much how well the kids fit together, because I have developed a teaching method that works even with children who don’t match well.
-I will explain this in the next topic.
+The good news is, that it doesn’t really matter too much how well the kids fit together, because I have developed a teaching method that works even with children at different levels of ability.

 How I teach Group Lessons